fedek6/rh-manifest/lifestyle/procrastination/README.md

 Almost every bug you do is fixable.
 You should not stress so much about quality of your work, this generates a lot of fears.

 It's good to have multiple projects in different fields of life — be careful too much won't make you any better!

+## Day structure — too much time

+Most people overestimate what they can do in one day and underestimate what day can do in one month.

+* I'll do this tomorrow.
+* I'll have more time tomorrow.

+You don't have whole day!
+Remember that you can work about 6 hours every day.

+## Fight for free time

+You do stupid things during working day, and you're feeling that you didn't finish your work — so you work after hours.

+Your brain wants immediate reward.
+That's why you use social media during working hours.

+What can you do?
+You should plan time for your entertainment before planning work.
+This is called reverse planning.

+You should not rely on your motivation!
+You should always work when work need to be done.

+Motivation will show itself when you'll start working.